projectsbyif/openapis/pages/designing-for-open-apis.md

 APIs are designed to be accessed by software rather than directly by humans.
 This allows developers to build on top of those APIs, interacting with an organisation on a person's behalf.

-## Open APIs enable new things to exist
+## Open APIs enable new services to exist

 As an example, airlines allow people to search for flights on their website.
 Many also offer the same search through an API, allowing useful services like SkyScanner to search hundreds of airlines simultaneously.